-Not only from the technological point of view, since there may be countless technical visits conducted in our building (we belong to, among others, Construction21, sustainable buildings chair that depends on UNESCO), but also developmental (agreements with BAU School of Design where students design part of our spaces), and social (working with foundation for child care, such as Saint Joan of Déu, Ires Foundation and Make a Wish).
+Not only from the technological point of view, since there may be countless technical visits conducted in our building (we belong to, among others, Construction21, sustainable buildings chair that depends on UNESCO), but also developmental (agreements with BAU School of Design where students design part of our spaces), and social (working with the foundation for child care, such as Saint Joan of Déu, Ires Foundation and Make a Wish).

 And who would be better suited to help us with this than the institution that had previously audited and certified the city of Barcelona!
 Therefore, for cohesion with the city to whom we feel committed, we decided for Biosphere Responsible Tourism.

-Catalonia as destination has also just received this certification – the first integrated territory to obtain it – so there is cohesion by adhering to the same standards and references.
+Catalonia as a destination has also just received this certification – the first integrated territory to obtain it – so there is cohesion by adhering to the same standards and references.

 What are the benefits of this certification?

-They are not quantifiable economically because we haven’t considered to look into the number of bookings associated with obtaining the certificate.
+They are not quantifiable economically because we haven’t considered looking into the number of bookings associated with obtaining the certificate.
 We are much more interested in maintaining an operation focused on common sense and responsibility.
 We are not obsessed with reducing and managing consumption.
 For us, certification benefits are more subjective than economic.